swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/09-StopTerminateInstance.md

 tags = ["tutorial", "cloud9", "s3"]
 +++

-Now let us stop and terminate the instance- **before following these steps, listen to your instructor**.
+Now let us stop and terminate the instance - **before following these steps, listen to your instructor**.
 For educational purposes, they may ask you to review the steps, but not actually terminate the instance.

 1. Return to the AWS console.
-In the AWS Managament Console search bar, type "EC2", or click the **EC2 Dashboard** item in the left-hand menu.
+In the AWS Management Console search bar, type "EC2", or click the **EC2 Dashboard** item in the left-hand menu.

 2. Choose **EC2** to open the **EC2 Dashboard**.